 - Antispasmodics (i.e. Brevispas, Colofac) for pain

-Prucalopride seems to be effective in IBS patients with constipation and may become an important therapy in the near future.
+Serotonergic drugs like prucalopride seem to be effective in IBS patients with constipation, and may become an important therapy in the near future.

-The most promising of the emerging drugs is rifaximin, an antibiotic that is not absorbed from the gut.
-Studies have found that not only did it improve all the symptoms, but the improvement was sustained for up to three months after stopping the medication.
-It is however, currently unavailable in South Africa.
+The most promising of the emerging drugs is rifaximin, an antibiotic that isn’t absorbed from the gut.
+Studies have found that it improves all the symptoms of IBS and that the improvement is sustained for up to three months after stopping the medication.
+The antibiotic is, however, currently unavailable in South Africa.

-Probiotics have been proved to be valuable to a certain subset of patients.
+Probiotics, defined as microorganisms with potential therapeutic benefits, are becoming increasingly popular and could be of value to certain people with IBS.
 A combination of two or more organisms seems to be more effective than preparations that contain only one organism.
-Lactobacillus on its own does nothing for IBS, whereas a combination with Bifidobacterium is quite effective.
+Lactobacillus on its own seems to do nothing for people with IBS, whereas a combination with Bifidobacterium is quite effective.